alexstandiford/easy-age-verifier/readme.txt

 __Features__

 * Ask users to verify their age on page load.
 If the user is less than the age you specify (default is 21), then they will be removed from the website
+* Easy customization directly in the WordPress Customizer
 * Ask users to verify that they're above age by clicking a button, instead of forcing the user to enter their age.
 * Customize all items on the form, including the question asked, the message stated when they're underage, and the class each form item has.
 * Remembers if a visitor has verified their age in the past, and won't ask again until they close their web browser.